-The Open Data Institute (ODI) and the Office for AI are exploring how these might happen in practice with a number of pilot data trusts.
-Involve is working with the ODI to develop what the decision-making process will look like.
+The Open Data Institute (ODI) and the Office for AI wanted to explore how these might happen in practice with a number of pilot data trusts.
+Involve worked with the ODI to develop what the decision-making process will look like.

-The purpose of this project is to design a decision-making process for one pilot to enable the data trust to make decisions deliberatively and openly.
-Producing the design will form part of the recommendations to the data holders but also elicit wider generic learning on the concept of data trusts.
+The purpose of this project was to design a decision-making process for one pilot to enable the data trust to make decisions deliberatively and openly.
+Producing the design formed part of the recommendations to the data holders but also elicited wider generic learning on the concept of data trusts.

 What we are doing

-The pilot data trust we are working on is with the Greater London Authority and the Royal Borough of Greenwich using the data which is being collected as part of the EU Sharing Cities programme.
+The pilot data trust we worked on was with the Greater London Authority and the Royal Borough of Greenwich using the data which is being collected as part of the EU Sharing Cities programme.

 Central to building trust in the way data is shared and used is ensuring that a data trust engages and makes decisions with different stakeholders, including potentially the public, so that it makes decisions openly and deliberatively.

-Working with the GLA, the Royal Borough of Greenwich and the ODI we will develop the design of a decision-making process which will enable the data trust (in a future implementation phase) to work deliberatively with its relevant stakeholders and public to answer questions such as:
+Working with the GLA, the Royal Borough of Greenwich and the ODI we developed the design of a decision-making process which will enable the data trust (in a future implementation phase) to work deliberatively with its relevant stakeholders and public to answer questions such as:

 - Who has access to data?